Andrew Stunell: Coalition negotiations

 Following the general election of 2010, no one political party was able to secure a majority in the House of Commons.
 As a result, the Conservatives and Liberal Democrats entered into negotiations with each other to form the United Kingdom's first coalition government since the Second World War.

 Stunell along with Danny Alexander, Chris Huhne and David Laws acted as the negotiating team for the Liberal Democrats with William Hague, Oliver Letwin, George Osborne and Edward Llewellyn acting for the Conservatives.

 Coalition Government

-Following the formation of the coalition, Stunell was appointed a Parliamentary Under Secretary of State at the Department for Communities and Local Government under Secretary of State Eric Pickles.
+Following the formation of the coalition, Stunell was appointed a Parliamentary under-secretary of state at the Department for Communities and Local Government under Secretary of State Eric Pickles.
 His responsibilities in the role were community cohesion, race equality, building regulations and the implementation of the Big Society particularly with regard to housing and regeneration.

+He was sworn in as a member of the Privy Council of the United Kingdom on 7 November 2012 at Buckingham Palace.
+This entitled him to the Honorific Prefix "The Right Honourable" for life.

 Stunell was knighted for public and political service in the 2013 Birthday Honours. receiving the accolade from the Prince of Wales on 24 January 2014.

 In 2013 he announced that he would be stepping down at the next general election.

+Life peerage

 Stunell was created a Life Peer taking the title Baron Stunell, of Hazel Grove in the County of Greater Manchester on 26 October 2015.

+Stunell died on 29 April 2024, at the age of 81.